wenhust/imlidar_driver/README.md

 1. Qiuck start
 `roscore`
 `rosrun imlidar_driver imlidar_node`
-Otherwise£¬if require to configure parameters£º
+Otherwise, if require to configure parameters:
 `roslaunch imlidar_driver imlidar.launch`
 **ATTENTION**
 If prompted to open the serial port fails, the serial port permission may be not enough.Check the permission of serial port:(such as /dev/ttyUSB0)
 `ls -l /dev/ttyUSB0`
-If show "crw-rw----"£¬to add permission make it appear as "crw-rw-rw-"(such as /dev/ttyUSB0)
+If show "crw-rw----", to add permission make it appear as "crw-rw-rw-"(such as /dev/ttyUSB0)
 `sudo chmod a+rw /dev/ttyUSB0`
 Use the `ls /dev` command can view port, the sample serial port is `ttyUSB0`
 3. View and test